Cubs - Tigers Prediction, Odds, Pick, How To Watch

 Why The Cubs Could Cover The Spread

-The Cub's offense continues to roll.
-It was 13 runs over the weekend, resulting in two wins.
-The Cubs have been scoring a lot all year long.
-They are fifth in the majors in runs scored, while sitting tenth in batting average, fifth in on-base percentage, and 11th in slugging.
-Cody Bellinger has been a huge part of that.
+The Cubs' offense came through again last night.
+It was seven runs last night, and since the All-Star break, the Cubs are second in the majors in runs scored per game at 6.09.
+Overall, they are fifth in the majors in runs scored this year, while sitting tenth in batting average, fifth in on-base percentage, and 11th in slugging.
+Cody Bellinger helped in the win again last night, as he drove in another run while going 1-5.
 He leads the team in batting average and RBIs this year.
-His .324 average on the year is ranked fifth in the majors currently.
-Further, this month he has continued to improve on that.
-He is hitting .371 this month while getting on base at a .406 rate.
-Bellinger has five home runs and four doubles this month leading to 18 RBIs and 15 runs scored.
+His .322 average on the year is ranked fifth in the majors currently.
+This month, Bellinger has 19 RBIs while hitting .358.
+He has also hit five home runs and four doubles while scoring 15 times.
+To top it all off, he has stolen five bases as well this month.

 Bellinger is not the only hot bat in the lineup.
-Nico Hoerner, the team leader in WAR, is coming in hot too.
-He is hitting .333 on the month with a .425 on-base percentage.
-He is not driving in a ton of runs, just three this month with the help of two home runs.
-Still, he has stolen seven bases this month, and that has helped him score 14 times so far in August.
-Driving in runs as of late is Ian Happ.
-Happ has a home run and a triple with four RBIs in the last five games.
-He is getting on base at a .300 rate and has also stolen a base.
-Meanwhile, he has scored twice in the last five games.
+Seoya Suzuki has been hitting for some great power.
+Yesterday he added another home run, which was his fifth this month.
+On the month, Suzuki is hitting .333 with a double, a triple, and five home runs.
+That has led to him driving in nine, and scoring 11 times this month alone.
+Meanwhile, Nico Hoerner, the team leader in WAR, is coming in hot too.
+He is hitting .309 on the month with a .397 on-base percentage.
+He is also scoring a ton.
+While stealing seven bases, hitting two doubles and two home runs, he has scored 14 times this month.
+He has also driven in three runs.

-While many guys are hitting well, the Cubs would love to see Dansby Swanson turn some things around.
-August has been a struggle for him hitting-wise.
-He is hitting just .167 this month.
-Still, he has five home runs on the month and has driven in 15 runs while scoring nine times.
+Ian Happ drove in another run last night, which gives him five RBIs in the last week.
+He is hitting just .250 in the last week with a .280 on-base percentage, but his two triples and home run have led to the RBIs.
+He has also scored three times in the last week, plus he has stolen a base.
+The Cubs as a whole hitting just .230 in the last week, but they are making the most of it, hitting well with runners in scoring position.

 Why The Tigers Could Cover The Spread